In swing-state Pennsylvania, a Latino-majority city embraces a chance to sway the 2024 election

 This is a place where, when the mayor is told that his town is 65% Latino, he takes pride in saying: “It’s more like 70%.”

 They believe in their political sway.
-A recent Pew Research Center survey found that eight in 10 Latino registered voters say their vote can make a difference.
+A Pew Research Center survey conducted in 2022 found that eight in 10 Latino registered voters say their vote can affect the country's direction at least "some."

 On a recent Sunday, Luis Hernandez, 65, born in Puerto Rico, knelt to pray near the altar at St. Peter the Apostle Catholic Church.
 Later, walking out after Mass, Hernandez said he’ll vote for Trump — even on the very day of the former president's criminal convictions related to hush money for a porn star.